 Analysis | GOPers’ efforts to distance themselves from Jan.
-6 increasingly come under a microscope
+6 face increasing scrutiny

 Another lawmaker whose office has been tied to planning the Jan.
 6 rally but has distanced herself is Rep. Lauren Boebert (R-Colo.).

 Another Jan.
-6 rally organizer told Rolling Stone in October, “We would talk to Boebert’s team, [Rep. Madison] Cawthorn’s [R-N.C.] team, Gosar’s team like back to back to back to back.”
+6 rally organizer told Rolling Stone in October: “We would talk to Boebert’s team, [Rep. Madison] Cawthorn’s team, Gosar’s team like back to back to back to back.”
 The organizers cited in that piece have since revealed their identities as Dustin Stockton and Jennifer Lynn Lawrence, and they’re cooperating with the Jan.
 6 committee.

 Boebert issued a statement at the time denying personal involvement — while not necessarily ruling out staff involvement.